 Dutchmans Stern Conservation Park also contains some accommodation options.
 Visitors can stay in the Shearers Quarters or the Homestead, with details available on the Parks SA website here.
-Camping is free within the conservation park outside of fire dander season, but there are no facilities.
+Camping is free within the conservation park outside of fire danger season, but there are no facilities.

 Discover the Kanyaka Ruins

 Between Quorn and Hawker are the decaying ruins of the Kanyaka Homestead one of many historic sites in the area.
 This station was originally home to about 70 families so there are quite a few buildings around as well as a cemetery.